emwap/signature-paper/paper.md

 # Discussion and Future Work

+- Why not just add annotations to the `Lam`{.haskell} constructor in Feldspar Core?
+    - Signatures can be seen as an extension to the Core language.
+    - Signatures can coexist with other similar extensions
+    - Signatures have the same power (for top-level lambdas) as the Core `Lam`{.haskell} constructor
 - Generialization of the Signature language is future work
 - It is currently not possible to stack multiple annotations on the same argument
 - Change the feldspar-compiler to use native arrays internally and make it possible to add other representations as signatures.